kurtkanaskie/api-proxies-via-maven/README.md

 ## APIs Examples
 * forecastapi (Weather API proxy, modified to use new backend URL).
+* backend-analytics (Node.js API proxy showing example of how to create custom analytics).

 ## Getting Started
 - [ ] [Sign up for an Apigee Account!](https://accounts.apigee.com/accounts/sign_up).
 If not already.